OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

 - Sessions will be able to be replicated in different Media Nodes, sharing the load of the same session in different machines.
 This will provide horizontal scaling in OpenVidu for the first time.
 - Selection of dominant speaker(s) will add the possibility of sessions with hundreds or thousands of publishers without crashing client devices.
 Only the latest active speakers in a session will be sent to the client side, theoretically allowing for an unlimited number of publishers in the same session.

-#### High availability

-OpenVidu Enterprise will offer replication of all nodes in AWS clusters, including the Master Node (which for now is a single point of failure).
-Automatic load balancing of clients will also be possible, distributing the load among different Master Nodes.

 #### E2E encryption

 Thanks to mediasoup, OpenVidu Enterprise will offer E2E encryption using WebRTC Insertable Streams.
 With Kurento, media streams are encrypted in the client-to-server and server-to-client channels, protecting them from man-in-the-middle attacks.
 But media streams have to be individually decoded and processed in the server side, so data must be decrypted by Kurento, which breaks the client-to-client encryption.
 But with mediasoup, media streams can remain protected client-to-client, without the server needing to decrypt it.